17 Habits of People Who Are Great at Saving Money

 Does your employer give you a discount on your insurance for getting a check-up every year?
 Does your company have employee stock options or offer to match your retirement savings?
 Do you have flight miles or hotel points accrued that you’re not using?
 Many people leave this so-called “free money” on the table, Woroch says.
 It may take a little extra effort to fill out the paperwork, but it’s worth the time.

 Good savers have three to six months of expenses saved

-Here’s your scary stat for the day: Nearly 80 percent of Americans live paycheck to paycheck, which means most of us are just one bad car accident or layoff from financial ruin.
-It may sound obvious but good savers save.
-How much savings you need depends on entirely on your lifestyle, but Garrett and Stanzak recommend having enough money to cover at least three to six months of basic expenses like mortgage, insurance, utilities, and food.
+Here’s your scary stat for the day: About 78 percent of Americans live paycheck to paycheck, which means most of us are just one bad car accident or layoff away from financial ruin.
+It may sound obvious, but good savers save.
+How much savings you need depends entirely on your lifestyle, but Garrett and Stanzak recommend having enough money to cover at least three to six months of basic expenses like mortgage, insurance, utilities, and food.
 Check out these easy ways to save money without feeling the pinch.

 Good savers are honest with themselves

 None of us are getting any younger, that’s for sure.
 Yet so many people live in denial of this fact, Stanzak says.
 The truth is that each of us has risk factors that could affect financial security.
 Good savers are honest about their particular risks—advancing age, tenuous job security, chronic health problems, family issues, etc.—and plan their savings to account for them.
 Get a look at these simple ways to make some extra cash, fast.

 “Too many people have this attitude of entitlement,” Stanzak says.
 “They get caught up in ‘I work hard, so I should have this because I earned it.’”
 But if you can’t afford a nice car or a day at the spa, you shouldn’t buy it, no matter how hard you work or how strongly you feel you deserve it.

 Good savers use online savings accounts and credit unions